parttimehacker/new_pi_desktop/README.md

 # Description

 This repository contains instructions and bash scripts I use to configure new Raspberry Pi devices with the Raspbian OS desktop software.
 My process is still manual but its getting better (docker is in my future).
 I use the Raspberry Pi Image Installer to copy the latest Raspberry Foundation image to a SD card.
 I enable SSH and set up Wi-Fi on the SD card while its still in my laptop.
-I strongly recommend creating a **new user** account and delete the **pi** account.
+I strongly recommend creating a **NEW USER** account and delete the **PI** account.

 # Laptop-based Image Copy and SSH Setup